Functional testing for critical software

 We provide an extensive set of RVS documentation with each of our products, and offer training courses guiding you through the most effective use of RVS tools.
 All our users can benefit from privileged access to our website, which includes downloads for new product releases.

-After importing requirements in a variety of formats including Word, Excel, and the Requirements Interchange Format (ReqIF), which is compatible with many requirements traceability tools, you can tag your tests with the requirements they test.
+It allows you to import information about requirements in formats including Word, Excel, and the Requirements Interchange Format (ReqIF), which is compatible with many requirements traceability tools.
+After importing this information into your project, you can tag your tests with the requirements they test.
 After running your tests, RapiTest displays your requirements coverage and the status of each test tagged with each requirement, and lets you export your results in RapiTest exports.

 Can I use RVS tools with my continuous integration environment?